damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
 - Output type of cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
-- `-InputObject` parameter set would also change. `-Name` parameter would be removed from this parameter set. `-InputObject` must henceforth contain the ResourceId with the alias of the Disaster Recovery Configuration.
-We will also release a detailed documentation of how to use the cmdlet with the breaking change release.
+- `-Name` parameter would be removed from `-InputObject` parameter set.
+Henceforth,`-InputObject` must  contain the ResourceId  of  Disaster Recovery Configuration alias.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### New-AzServiceBusGeoDRConfiguration
 - Output type has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
-- Parameter `-InputObject` is being removed without being replaced.
-- Parameter `-ResourceId` is being removed without being replaced.
+-  `-InputObject` and `-ResourceId` are not supported during resource creation, hence are being removed.

 ### Remove-AzServiceBusGeoDRConfiguration
 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSServiceBusDRConfigurationAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.IArmDisasterRecovery`.
 - `-ResourceId` parameter would be deprecated.
-Henceforth, resource id's can be provided as input to `-InputObject` parameter.
+Henceforth, resource id can be provided as input to `-InputObject` parameter.

 ### Set-AzServiceBusGeoDRConfigurationBreakPair
 - Parameter `-ResourceId` is being removed.
 Henceforth, resource id can be provided as input to `-InputObject`.